-- project_name The name of your new Python package project.
-This is used in documentation, so spaces and any characters are fine here. - project_slug The namespace of your Python package.
+project_name The name of your new Python package project.
+This is used in the package name and the Github repository name, so use - insteed of spaces.

+project_slug The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.